Types of Mail

 Unidentified Mail: Your mail and packages are very important to us, and we take every step to identify the receiver of the mail/packages.
 If we are unable to identify the receiver of the package, we will hold the package for 48 hours before returning the item to the sender.

-The mail center does not accept or hold COD's they are returned to sender.
+The mail center does not accept or hold COD's they are returned to the sender.

 The mail center does not sell money orders of any type.
 They can be obtained at the Local Post Office and at the Quick Stop Deli located on West Louther Street.